Congratulations your dream holiday itinerary is now saved - use the MyMeraki section to revisit your itinerary and save multiple versions.

 Some will find their joy in the majesty of the inner sanctum, some in the sensual delight of Punjabi cuisine.
 But for others, there’s magic in the simple beauty of the sunset shimmering in the holy waters of this most beautiful city.

-The Golden Temple is the perfect addition to any holiday to India.
-Add Amritsar to the Classic, Heritage or Tigers base itinerary and a trip to this awe-inspiring temple will be included in the Base experience pack.
+The Golden Temple is the perfect addition to any authentic holiday to India.
+Click the 'Himalayan Journey' button to add Amritsar and Shimla to the Golden Triangle & Tigers, Taj, Raj & Tigers or Ultimate Tigers base itinerary and a trip to this awe-inspiring temple will be included during your stay.
 Keen to begin making your trip to India your own?
 Head over to the itinerary builder now.

 Amritsar is divided into old and new parts.
 The Golden Temple is located in the old part, 15 minutes from the railway station.
 You can pick up a free shuttle bus from the station to the temple, but they can be crowded during peak times.
 The best time to visit is the second week of April, when Sikhs celebrate the founding of the Khalsa during the festival of Vaisakhi.

 It depends on the time of year, but the temple is typically open between 3am-10pm.
 The information office is open from 8am-7pm.

 It’s free – yippee!
 You won’t have to queue to enter the complex, but there will likely be a queue for the inner sanctum, which could take between 30 minutes-1.5 hours.
 Cameras are permitted, but you can’t take pictures in the main hall.
 If you want to share a meal with others in the langar hall, food is served in 15-minute sessions between noon to 2pm and 7pm-9pm.